Your Guide to Experiential Inquiry

 Hello, I'm Jen

-Through my personal experiences with depression, trauma, and life transitions, I have come to appreciate the profound role that our bodies and experiential therapies play in the healing process.
-This appreciation led me to a career dedicated to integrating cutting-edge therapeutic methods into my practice, including Internal Family Systems (IFS), Somatic Experiencing, Hakomi, and more.
+Through my personal experiences with depression, trauma, and life transitions, I have come to appreciate the profound role that our bodies and experiential modalities play in deeper growth and personal insight.
+This appreciation led me to a career dedicated to integrating these modalities into my work with clients, including Internal Family Systems (IFS), Somatic Experiencing, Hakomi, and more.

 Educational and Professional Background

 My journey has included formal education in a variety of modalities.
-I studied at the Spirituality Mind Body Institute at Columbia University.
-I’m currently pursuing my Doctorate in Clinical Psychology (PsyD), focusing on Somatic Psychology.
+I studied at the Spirituality Mind Body Institute at Columbia University, and I’m currently pursuing my doctorate in Clinical Psychology (PsyD), with a focus on Somatic Psychology.

 Find my full resume & list of certifications here.

-Since 2018, I’ve worked in private practice with clients across the country and around the world, drawing on the following approaches I’m trained and certified in to support each person’s unique process:
+Since 2018, I’ve supported clients across the country and around the world.
+I bring together the approaches I’m trained and certified in, using them to meet each person where they are and honor their unique process.

 Internal Family Systems (IFS) & Somatic Internal Family Systems Practitioner (SIFS)

-IFS is a therapeutic method focusing on understanding the concept of "Self" and the various "parts" that exist within an individual that can represent different feelings, reactions, or responses towards both themselves and others.
-This framework facilitates healing by engaging with these parts compassionately, ultimately helping individuals connect more deeply with themselves.
+IFS is an approach that focuses on understanding the concept of "Self" and the various "parts" within an individual that represent different feelings, reactions, or responses toward both themselves and others.
+This framework supports healing by engaging with these parts compassionately, helping individuals connect more deeply with themselves.
 By reframing statements such as "I am angry" to "A part of me is angry," IFS highlights the protective intent of these parts.
 The goal is to understand, befriend, and integrate these parts as valuable resources, fostering self-awareness and emotional balance.
 Read more about IFS here.

 Somatic Experiencing Practitioner (SEP)